4.8 Initial Child Protection Conferences

 - The child's independent advocate (see Section 8.6, Support to the Child After the Conference below) or other professional speaking on the child's behalf (for example, a person with specialist skills or knowledge);

-- The child meeting the Conference Chair before the conference to share their views;
+- The child meeting the Independent Chair before the conference to share their views;

-- The child attending to observe rather than to contribute him or herself.
+- Consideration to be given to the child attending to observe rather than to contribute him or herself.

 8.4 Direct Participation